FXinnovation/fx-terraform-module-aws-vpc/README.md

 # Terraform VPC module

-This module extends the [public Terraform VPC module](https://github.com/terraform-aws-modules/terraform-aws-vpc/) by adding another private subnet.
+This module is a copy of the [public Terraform VPC module](https://github.com/terraform-aws-modules/terraform-aws-vpc/).
+It brings:

+- Another extra private subnet.
+- AZs prefix are numbers not AZ names.
+- Counts in outputs for Terraform 0.11.X counting issues.

 This module is not to be deployed directly.